creativecreature/sturdyc/README.md

 **sets it apart** is all the features you get that has been designed to make it easier to build highly _performant_ and _robust_ applications.

+It is able to sync all the keys and values with a **distributed key-value store** of your choosing.

 You can enable _early refreshes_ which instructs the cache to refresh the keys which are in active rotation, thereby preventing them from ever expiring.
 This can have a huge impact on an applications latency as you're able to